 A Trailing Stop is a dynamic mechanism that adjusts the Stop Loss level as the trade moves in your favor.
 It helps secure profits while allowing room for market fluctuations.

-- Trailing Stop Distance: Define the distance in pips between the current price and the adjusted Stop Loss level.
+- Trailing Stop Distance: Define the distance between the current price and the adjusted Stop Loss level.